eldoy/waveorb-site/app/pages/doc/actions.md

 ### Default actions

 By default Waveorb comes with default actions built in so you can start development without worrying about your API design.

+To set up your backend using default actions simply create an empty action file.
+If you need to save your data, create an empty file called `create.js` in `app/actions/model` and it just works.

-The default actions are described below.
+The default actions are as follows:

-#### Create
+**Create action**

 ```js
 module.exports = {
   main: async function($) {